FTC and 9 states sue to block Kroger-Albertsons supermarket merger

 Ohio-based Kroger is the biggest U.S. supermarket operator with more than 2,700 locations; its stores include Ralphs, Harris Teeter, Fred Meyer and King Soopers.
 Idaho-based Albertsons is the second-largest chain with nearly 2,300 stores, including Safeway and Vons.
 Together, the two employ some 720,000 people across 48 states and overlap particularly in the West.

-The FTC says in a press release that an executive from one of the two chains "reacted candidly" to the proposed merger by saying: "You are basically creating a monopoly in grocery with the merger."
+The FTC, which had reviewed the deal for more than a year, says in a press release that an executive from one of the two chains "reacted candidly" to the proposed merger by saying: "You are basically creating a monopoly in grocery with the merger."

 Attorney generals of Arizona, California, the District of Columbia, Illinois, Maryland, Nevada, New Mexico, Oregon and Wyoming are joining the FTC in its lawsuit to block the deal.